Frequently Asked Questions

 There are no fees associated with applying to the ETG.

 How do I apply if I do not have internet access?

 Applicants without internet access should contact WorkBC General Inquiries by phone at 1-877-952-6914.

 Can I apply for other government funding to cover the cost of training?

 No, applicants may not receive funding from another government program that duplicates the costs requested through the ETG.
 For the streams where employers are required to contribute funds, employers may seek funding from other sources to cover their contribution.

 No, participants are not to pay for training or any training-related expenses.

 What stream do I apply under?

-The ETG accepts applications under four different “streams”.
-Please see the easy to follow diagram, Choosing the Right Stream.
-Once the appropriate stream has been determined, applicants must review the Eligibility Criteria to ensure that their business, participant(s), training and costs are eligible.
+The ETG accepts applications under five different “streams”.
+Please visit the ETG overview page or the Choosing the Right Stream document.
+Once the appropriate stream has been determined, applicants must review the Eligibility Criteria to ensure that their business, participant(s), training, and costs are eligible.
 Applicants with questions about their application may contact WorkBC General Inquiries (by phone, fax, email or online chat) or the ETG by email at ETG@gov.bc.ca.

 What if I can’t answer all the questions on the application form?